 Try Ducalis out for yourself—it’s forever free.
 When you see that it works for you—invite your team.

 - RICE is for prioritizing projects, features, user stories, ideas, and hypotheses.

 - RICE is best in the beginning when you don’t know where to start.

-- Prioritization must be a time-saver, and it’s better to use specialized tools like Ducalis.
+- Prioritization must be a time-saver—use tools and templates to accelerate the process.

 - Your prioritization mechanism must evolve together with the product.